About

 She is the publisher of various chaps and zines including 1,000,000, an REM inspired zine, and artICHOKE.

-In 2022 she became a Master Gardener through Cornell Cooperative Extension and volunteers at CEED in Brookhaven, NY and the 9-11 Memorial Garden in Medford, NY.
+In 2022 she became a Master Gardener through Cornell Cooperative Extension and volunteers in the demonstration gardens at CEED in Brookhaven, NY.
 Her project, Wild Working Gardens is dedicated to regenerating the soil through organic practices and teaching others to create gardens that provide food and flowers for all, including birds and butterflies.
 She has studied the works of Louise Riotte on the particulars of Astrological Gardening, using the moon to maximize beneficial practices and save effort in the garden.
+She writes a weekly newsletter to advise gardeners on the timing of their gardening activities to align with the moon phases and signs.